tejas123-creator/Quizzer/README.md

 # Quizzer
-This is Quizzer web application using springboot,mysql and angular
+ Quizzer web application using springboot,mysql and angular

 # Description: